 Employees are four times more likely to view performance management as worth the time and effort if the process delivers high utility, according to Gartner.
 Effective, continuous performance management programmes are a must to keep employees engaged and motivated.

 No matter how robust your process, manager capabilities have a direct impact on the effectiveness of performance management.
-Providing constructive feedback and participating in meaningful performance conversations is a skill in itself, which is why organisations need to coach their employees in the art of effective performance reviews.
+Providing constructive feedback and participating in meaningful and effective performance management conversations is a skill in itself, which is why organisations need to coach their employees in the art of effective performance reviews.

 Here are some of the key things you should be mindful of when participating in a performance conversation: